andrewhodel/node-distributed-table/node_selection.md

 1. find the node with the lowest connection failures
 2. find the node that has the lowest latency and less or equal connection failures than the node found in step 1
-3. connect to node found in step 2 with the primary client
+3. connect to node found in step 2 with the primary client and store the `client_id` from the first message received to be sent with all future messages
 4. sends `open` with it's node_id to be tested as `is_self`, validates response or disconnects
 5. sends `connected_nodes` to be stored in `fragment_list`
 6. begins sending `ping` messages, accepting `pong` messages and maintaining the 20 latest round trip times